avirup112/Video_seo_generator/README.md

 ## 📧 Contact

-For questions, bug reports, or feature requests, open an issue For direct inquires contact : avirupdasgupta3628@gmail.com
+For questions, bug reports, or feature requests, please open an issue<br>
+For direct inquires contact : avirupdasgupta3628@gmail.com